chaotic-aur/toolbox/README.md

   When on a primary node, clean up the archive folder.

+- `chaotic {clean-duplicates,dedup}`

+  Moves packages which have been replaced by newer (modify time) packages to the archive folder.

 - `chaotic {clg,clean-logs}`

   After a `chaotic makepwd`, remove successfull and "already built" logs.